 Every other year, the Heartland Symphony Orchestra auditions talented young artists from our central Minnesota service area.
 Up to two students are selected to perform with the orchestra in concert in both Brainerd and Little Falls, as a way to nurture their musical growth and performance skills.
 The selected winners also receive a recording of their performance, and they are awarded a scholarship to further their music education.

-Every other year, the Heartland Symphony hosts an international competition for composers.
+Every other year, the Heartland Symphony hosts a competition for composers.
 The winner receives a performance DVD and a CD, a monetary prize, and works closely with the conductor in realizing their work.
 The composer must agree to all rules and regulations as well as meet all score requirements set by the competition’s commitee.

 Collaboration with St. Francis Music Center